haugstve/allfiles/README.md

 ## List of files

 ### .gitignore for python projects
 The file is based on this [file](https://raw.githubusercontent.com/github/gitignore/master/Python.gitignore) by github.
-Some extra files which are ignored:
+Some extra files which are ignored.
+VS Code project files and some data formats
- - data/
- - models/
- - .vs_code